 Lindsey, G. (2019).
-English After RP: Standard British Pronunciation Today.
-Palgrave Macmillan.
+English after RP: Standard British Pronunciation Today. www.cubedictionary.org.

 Odden, D. (2005), Introducing Phonology.
 Cambridge University Press.

-Phonetics and Phonology is a continual assesment course.
-The final grade will be based on 3 tests, as shown in the table:
+Phonetics and Phonology is a continuous assessment course.
+The final grade will be based on 3 online continuous assessment tests (CAT), as shown in the table:

 Obtaining the final grade: